 - Included angle (left & right)

 - Toe out on turns (left & right)

 - Wheelbase difference

 - Frame angle

-Setback (front & rear) is often referred as a wheel alignment angle.
-However setback simply exists because of the measuring system and does not have any specification from car manufacturers.
+Setback (front & rear) is often referred to as a wheel alignment angle.
+However, setback simply exists because the measuring system does not have any specification from car manufacturers.

-A camera unit (sometimes called a “head”) is attached to a specially designed clamp which holds on to a wheel.
+A camera unit (sometimes called a “head”) is attached to a specially designed clamp that holds onto a wheel.
 There are usually four camera units in a wheel alignment system (a camera unit for each wheel).
-The camera units communicate their physical positioning with respect to other camera units to a central computer which calculates and displays how much the camber, toe and caster are misaligned.
+The camera units communicate their physical positioning with respect to other camera units to a central computer which calculates and displays how much the camber, toe, and caster are misaligned.